 Neuraxial anesthesia is a beneficial anesthesia modality that has helped for a wide range of surgical procedures.
-It does come with risks of which healthcare providers need to be aware.
-Patient selection is critical and should be driven by careful history and physical examination.
+It does come with risks of which healthcare providers need to be aware of.
+Patient selection is critical and should be driven by a careful history and physical examination.
 The indication for neuraxial anesthesia needs to match the surgical needs of the patient.
 After surgery, the post-op team needs to be aware of the procedure, and the patient needs to monitored by well-trained personnel.

 Upon discharge home, the patient should be able to be contacted by personnel who performed the procedure, and the patient should receive a list of possible complications.
 The patient should be asked about headaches, backache, and checked for any neurological deficits post-procedure and return of bowel and bladder function.
 The patient should be reassured and evaluated regarding any complication that may have resulted.
 A visit to the anesthesia clinic and/or appropriate specialist is the recommendation in the event of any complications.

 |||Saifuddin A,Burnett SJ,White J, The variation of position of the conus medullaris in an adult population.
 A magnetic resonance imaging study.
 Spine.
 1998 Jul 1 [PubMed PMID: 9670396]|